 - Make sure your relative has ID.
-Make sure your loved one wears a medical bracelet with his or her name, address, phone number, and medical conditions, in case he or she does wander away from home or gets lost.
+Make sure your loved one wears a medical bracelet with their name, address, phone number, and medical conditions, in case they do wander away from home or gets lost.
 Also, consider purchasing a digital device that uses GPS (global positioning systems) to track a person’s whereabouts.

 - Keep rooms well lit.
 This helps minimize shadows.